jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 console.log(`Avg. task execution time: ${Math.round(elapsed / iterations)}`);
 ```

-On my machine - a late 2013 MacBook Pro with a 2.4GHz Intel Core i5 - the average iteration time varied between tens of nanoseconds to tens of *thousands* of nanoseconds, depending on the number of iterations.
+Using a late 2013 MacBook Pro with a 2.4GHz Intel Core i5, the average iteration time varied between tens of nanoseconds to tens of *thousands* of nanoseconds, depending on the number of iterations.

 | Iterations | Average iteration time (ns) |
 | ---------- | --------------------------- |